 These days, covert cameras can be disguised in all manner of household objects including:

-(Correct as of January 2018)
+(Correct as of July 2021)

 In short, you are free to place as many secret cameras in your home as you like - as long as they are only capturing footage of your personal, family or household affairs.

 The lines blur when you want to ensure the new child minder is following your strict bed-time rules or the cleaner isn't taking change from the drawer.
+This becomes surveillance of an employee.

 We would recommend that you seek professional legal advice before using covert cameras to spy on individuals who visit your home.